 So it can be difficult to compare like-with-like when it comes to pregnancy rate.

 But back to the question – why do pregnancy rates seem higher abroad.
-Well a perceived increase in pregnancy rate in clinics abroad can be explained by the following:
+A perceived increase in pregnancy rate in clinics abroad can be explained by the following:

 1) The number of embryos transferred may be greater abroad than in the UK.
 There is a real push to promote single embryo transfer in the UK.
 Abroad, the average number of embryos transferred is usually about two.
 The result of this may lead to an increased pregnancy rate.